 Anyone bemused, at this point, about our apparent affection for the Shire should read Jeff Connor's 'Pointless' and/ or this previous blog post ... or simply enjoy/ endure (delete as appropriate ... but if it is the latter, then you probably shouldn't be reading this blog!) the following video:

 Furthermore, anyone who has a decidedly dismissive stance on the desirability of Glasgow as a 'city break' destination should think again.
 Although the film was set in Edinburgh, the scene in Trainspotting that shows Begbie nonchalantly throwing a glass over his head to kick-off a bar room brawl - much to his mates' 'here-we-go-again' dismay - was apparently filmed in a pub, close to Partick Thistle's ground, in the Maryhill area of Glasgow.
 Apt, bearing in mind it was that particular scene which perhaps best encapsulated my (slight) apprehension ahead of our visit.
 What rubbish!
 As my wife, friends, and colleagues are now likely sick of hearing, I love Glasgow.
-It was far better than I expected and preferable, IMO, to Birmingham, Cardiff, Dublin, Liverpool, and all other major British (and Irish) cities I have visited in recent (and not-so-recent) years.
+It was far better than I expected and preferable, IMO, to Birmingham, Cardiff, Dublin, Liverpool, and all other major British (and Irish) cities that I have visited in recent (and not-so-recent) years.

 Although, like anywhere, Scotland's largest settlement clearly has it's undesirables (places, as well as people), it is also home to a bustling financial district, numerous top-notch watering holes (both of the 'traditional pub' and 'trendy wine bar' variety), swanky restaurants, 'yer actual culture innit' art galleries and museums, historic architecture and, perhaps most significantly, friendly locals.
 I've seen Braveheart (or parts of it, at least) and have my fair share of SNP-supporting Scottish pals, but I personally think it would be a real shame if our north-of-the-border cousins were to vote for independence on 18th September 2014.